openshift/enhancements/enhancements/openshift-route-admission-policy.md

 )

-// (Existing fields omitted, only newly proposed fields are visible) type IngressController struct {
+// (Existing fields omitted, only newly proposed fields are visible) type IngressControllerSpec struct {
-  // RouteAdmission defines a policy for handling new route claims (for example,
+  // routeAdmission defines a policy for handling new route claims (for example,
   // to allow or deny claims across namespaces).
   //
   // The default policy is (in YAML):